Andr Leon Talley, avant-garde fashion journalist, former creative director of Vogue, dies at 73 - ExBulletin

 His sense of propriety and fashionable pageantry dates back to when he went to church with his grandmother.
 He often made the distinction that it was not just a church, but a black church.

-He told the magazine that one of his proudest moments was when Edward Enninful became the first black man to run British Vogue and he told Talley, you paved the way.
+He told the magazine that one of his proudest moments was when Edward Enninful became the first black man to run British Vogue and he told Talley, “You led the way.”

 Sources